Genesis 41

 41:33 “And now [after interpreting Pharaoh’s dreams, Joseph courageously offered practical advice about how to deal with the situation] let Pharaoh look for a discerning and wise man and put him in charge of the land of Egypt [the Scripture does not indicate that Joseph was seeking this job for himself].

-41:34 Let Pharaoh appoint commissioners over the land to take a fifth [20%] of the harvest of Egypt during the seven years of abundance.
+41:34 Let Pharaoh appoint [Joseph respectfully advised Pharaoh] commissioners [refers to overseers, officials, or administrators] over the land to take a fifth [20%] of the harvest of Egypt during the seven years of abundance [20% saved during seven unusually productive years would provide enormous reserves while still leaving farmers with the vast majority of their harvest; reserving part of today’s blessings for tomorrow’s need].

 41:35 They should collect all the food of these good years that are coming and store up the grain under the authority of Pharaoh, to be kept in the cities [perhaps cities strategically located for distribution efforts in the future and cities where the grain could be protected] for food.

-41:36 This food should be held in reserve for the country, to be used during the seven years of famine that will come upon Egypt, so that the country may not be ruined by the famine.”
+41:36 This food should be held in reserve [means something kept in safekeeping or a stored supply] for the country [Joseph’s concern extended beyond Pharaoh’s palace; his plan benefited everyone], to be used during the seven years of famine that will [not “if the famine comes”] come upon Egypt, so that the country [see Gen. 45:5] may not be ruined [means perish, be cut off, be destroyed] by the famine.”

 41:37 The plan seemed good [they saw the wisdom of Joseph’s suggestion to prepare for coming difficulties] to Pharaoh and to all his officials.

-41:38 So Pharaoh asked [his question was rhetorical] them [his officials and advisors], “Can we find anyone like this man, one in whom is the spirit of God?”
+41:38 So Pharaoh asked [his question was rhetorical] them [his officials and advisors; those who had been unable to interpret the dreams], “Can we find anyone like this man [Joseph was unique], one in whom is the spirit of God [or gods; Pharaoh was a polytheist and probably understood it according to his own worldview; he recognized that some divine power was at work in Joseph]?”

-41:39 Then Pharaoh said to Joseph, “Since God has made all this known to you [Pharaoh gave God the credit for Joseph’s insight and wisdom], there is no one so discerning and wise as you.
+41:39 Then Pharaoh said to Joseph, “Since God has made all this [includes: the meaning of the dreams, the certainty of the future, the wisdom of the administrative plan, the practical solution] known to you [Pharaoh gave God the credit for Joseph’s insight and wisdom], there is no one [an extraordinary statement from a ruler who had access to the most brilliant minds of his day] so discerning [Hebrew word refers to someone who can: perceive, understand, distinguish, exercise insight] and wise [more than intelligent; one who knows how to apply knowledge] as you.

 Note: Joseph had gained valuable administrative experience while in Potiphar’s household (Gen. 39:1-6) and while he was in prison (Gen. 39:21-23).

-41:41 So Pharaoh said to Joseph, “I hereby put you in charge of the whole land of Egypt.”
+41:41 So Pharaoh said to Joseph [a formal declaration], “I hereby put you [a deliberate and official appointment; delegated authority] in charge [to have authority over] of the whole land of Egypt.”

-41:42 Then Pharaoh took his signet ring from his finger and put it on Joseph’s finger.
-He dressed him in robes of fine linen and put a gold chain around his neck.
+41:42 Then Pharaoh took his signet ring [one of the most important symbols of authority in the ancient world] from his finger and put it on Joseph’s finger [a deeply personal act performed by Pharaoh himself].
+He dressed him in robes of fine linen and put a gold chain [represented honor, royal favor, official rank] around his neck.

 41:46 Joseph was thirty years old when he entered the service of Pharaoh king of Egypt.
 And Joseph went out from Pharaoh’s presence and traveled throughout Egypt.